-2. TEXT: "PHYSICS FOR SCIENTISTS AND ENGINEERS", by Serway (4th Edition)

-3. CONTENT OF COURSE
+- 2. TEXT: "PHYSICS FOR SCIENTISTS AND ENGINEERS", by Serway (4th Edition) - 3.
+CONTENT OF COURSE

-The material covered in the course is drawn from chapters 1 through 16 of the text, although not all chapters will be covered in depth.
+The material covered in the course is drawn from sixteen chapters in the text, those remaining after completion of the first two components of the course sequence (although not all of the sixteen chapters will be covered in depth).
 This course will cover approximately one chapter per week.
 The order of the chapter coverage will be: